 We strive to do more than we are expected to by legislative and contractual requirements.
-To serve that purpose, we focus on dialogue and cooperation, both within our team and with various partners.
-Changes in applicable legislation are constantly monitored and communicated to the relevant managers, whom those changes concern.
-On the other hand, we also value preventive cooperation and actively participate in the development and amending of legal acts primarily via the Estonian Waterworks Association.
-We also cooperate with several quality-conscious and environmentally aware companies to promote doing business in an ethical and responsible way.
+To serve that purpose, we focus on dialogue and cooperation, both within our team and with partners.
+Changes in applicable legislation are constantly monitored and communicated to the managers, whom those changes concern.
+On the other hand, we also value preventive cooperation and actively participate in the development and amending of legal acts primarily via Estonian Waterworks Association.
+We also cooperate with several quality-conscious companies that have high environmental awareness to promote doing business in an ethical and responsible way.